VarboxInternational/docs/vendor-files.md

 > No seeder will tamper with your already existing data, because a check is automatically performed to see if the record already exists before creating it.

-If you run the published seeders with one command:
+You can run all Varbox seeders with one command:

 ```
 php artisan db:seed --class="VarboxSeeder"